coffeebeats/example-expo-asset-registry-bug/README.md

 3. Switch the `expo-asset` version down to `8.7.0` and re-run the test case, observing that it passes.

-    > NOTE: There seems to be issues if you don't start from a fresh install, so I recommend
-    > fully deleting `node_modules` to isolate the issue at hand.
+    > NOTE: There is an unrelated error that occurs if you don't ignore the `package-lock.json` file.
+I recommend using the `--no-package-lock` flag when re-installing in order to isolate the issue at hand.

     ```sh
-    rm -rf node_modules && rm package-lock.json && npm i && npm test
+    npm i --no-package-lock && npm test
     ```